My blog posts likely contain affiliate links, including for the Amazon Associates program.

 So I haven’t been to Palm Springs for Coachella, but I have been to the area (my first trip to Joshua Tree was accidentally over a Coachella weekend).
 My top advice is to plan ahead.

 Like, way ahead.
 Got your festival passes?
-Book your flight into PS, Airbnb, and rental car/Turo NOW.
+Book your flight into PS, vacation rental, and rental car/Turo NOW.
 Make reservations at any places you know you really want to eat that does them.
 Everything will sell out, everything will book up.
 Nobody’s going to give you a pass or host you because you’re an “influencer” – it’s on you to get your act together from a logistics perspective.

 Where to Stay in Palm Springs